kkovati/Quant_Anal/README.md

 This repository contains quantitative analysis codes for data preprocessing, statistical modeling, and time-series analysis, providing flexible tools for making money.
 Maybe.
 Hopefully.

+This repo is not documented at all.
+It is mainly for personal use, but feel free to look around.

 ## Future Plans

 **Pattern Matching**